github/developer.github.com/content/integrations-directory/getting-listed.md

 ### Provide categories for your listing

 Help GitHub users find your Integration Directory listing faster with the appropriate categories.
-Please send us your suggested categories for the listing (multiple is fine).
+Please send us your suggested categories for the listing (multiples are fine).
 We reserve the right to remove categories from a listing, but we won't add any categories without your approval.
 At launch, we're only using the following categories: "Build" "Collaborate" and "Deploy".

 ## Technical Requirements